The Monk: Struggle with temptation

 Ambrosio displays traces of hubris and lust very early in the novel.
 It is explained that "he [Ambrosio] dismissed them [the monks] with an air of conscious superiority, in which humility's semblance combated with the reality of pride.
 Similarly, "he fixed his eyes on the Virgin… Gracious God, should I then resist the temptation?
 Should I not barter for a single embrace the reward of my sufferings for thirty years?"
 Both passages explicitly show the conflicting forces, that is, the moral choices that rage within Ambrosio.
 His nature instructs him to exult himself above others and lust for the Virgin Mary, while his religious inclinations, or at least his awareness of his position within the church, command him to humility and chastity.
 Ambrosio begins to deviate from his holy conduct when he encounters Matilda, a character revealed at the end of the novel to be an emissary of Satan.
+Ambrosio's story focuses on temptation which is made to be extreme by the oppression of his upbringing.
 All of these circumstances are consistent with the classic model of the morality tale, and, true to form, once Ambrosio is tempted into sin he enters into a tailspin of increasing desire, which leads him to transgression and culminates in the loss of his eternal salvation and his grisly murder at the hands of the devil.

 This pattern of wicked actions leading to ill consequences is exactly what is expected in a morality tale and is reflected in other Gothic novels.
 For example, Lewis's work is often discussed in conjunction with that of Ann Radcliffe's.
 Robert Miles writes that "Ann Radcliffe and Matthew Lewis were the two most significant Gothic novelists of the 1790s, an estimate of their importance shared by their contemporaries.".
 Indeed, the repercussions of malevolent and self-serving actions are represented extraordinarily well in Radcliffe's The Romance of the Forest.
 The Marquis in the story was driven to murder for "the title of his brother… and riches which would enable him to indulge his voluptuous inclinations."
 Similar to Ambrosio, the Marquis was tempted and succumbed to sin, which sets him on a wicked path leading to his public shame and suicide.